tiveritz/coding-campus-lessons/JavaCheatsheet.md

 ```

 #### ToDo
-Scope
+    * Scope
-Wrapper classes -> extend functionality of primitive data types
+    * Wrapper classes -> extend functionality of primitive data types
-Wrapper classe is primitive data type with methods as extension. also can be
+    * Wrapper classe is primitive data type with methods as extension. also can be
 used in Vector <  > -> Vector = collector (not collection)
+    * Vector
+    * Pattern + Matcher + match Vector